Tongji-MIC-Lab/SRSC/README.md

 Please cite the following paper if you find this work useful:

-Ziyu Chen, Hanli Wang, Chang Wen Chen, Self-supervised Video Representation Learning by Serial Restoration with Elastic Complexity, IEEE Transactions on Multimedia (TMM'23), accepted, 2023.
+Ziyu Chen, Hanli Wang, and Chang Wen Chen, Self-supervised Video Representation Learning by Serial Restoration with Elastic Complexity, IEEE Transactions on Multimedia, vol. 26, pp. 2235-2248, Feb.
+2024.